zuozhenggh/learning-library/developer-library/converged-db-on-premises/modernize/coherance-labs/coherence-lab.md

 ## Lab 2: Security

+The Coherence security Lab set gets a cache reference that requires a password an attempts cache and invocation service operations that require different roles.

 The security example requires Coherence*Extend, which uses a proxy.
 1. Start one or more cache servers First Terminal window: bin/run-cache-server security.